Harvard talk probes sleep-deprived brain

 Related

-“It also results in accidents, and there are more fatalities associated with improper sleep behavior than there are with alcohol,” she said.
+“It also results in accidents, and there are more fatalities associated with improper sleep behavior than there are with alcohol,” said Volkow, whose presentation was a 2017–2018 Kim and Judy Davis Dean’s Lecture in the Sciences..

 Volkow’s work included a look at the effects of sleep deprivation on the dopamine system, which regulates alertness and overall brain function.
 After running magnetic resonance imaging and PET scans on sleep-deprived human subjects, she found that lack of sleep inhibited certain parts of dopamine transmission: Brain cells were able to release dopamine, but not to receive it.